General Information

 Sophie-Lee Colchester – Musical Director – Piano, Singing, Percussion

-Monday evening, Wednesday evening, Thursday evening, Saturday daytime
+Monday evening, Tuesday evening, Thursday evening, Saturday daytime

 Margaret Byde – Flute, Clarinet, Recorder

-I hold an honours degree in Education and Music and am a member of the Incorporated Society of Musicians.
 I have a special interest in pupils with specific learning difficulties and also hold an OCN Level 2 qualification in Music and Dyslexia from the British Dyslexia Association.

 I offer individual lessons in flute, clarinet and recorders, teaching all grades and abilities from beginners to grade VIII standard.
 I also offer alto saxophone lessons up to grade Vl standard.
 With over 30 years teaching experience, both privately and in schools, I have taught over 500 successful exam candidates and many who simply want to play for fun.

-Saturday daytime
+Friday evening, Saturday daytime

 Andrew Wilson – Concert Band Director